CourtneyThurston/2-3d-gyroscopic-motion/README.md

 2-3d-gyroscopic-motion
 ======================

-ERAU exercise in 2/3d gyroscopic motion
+The files in this repo were responsible for collecting and animating movement accordingly during an exercise at Embry-Riddle Aeronautical University on gyroscopic motion through 2 and 3d space.